-- Sleeping less than 6 or 7 hours a night, is positively associated with worsening depression.
+- There is a very strong association between sleep disturbance and major depression (Nutt et al, 2008).
+For women in their menopause transition, this is tough.
+We all know that sleep is the nemesis of the midlife woman but sleeping less than 6 or 7 hours a night, is positively associated with worsening depression.
 When we aren’t sleeping during menopause, we build up oxidative stress in our heart, muscles, arteries and gut.
-This is why in both of the MyMT™ symptom reduction programmes, I teach women how to re-balance their sleep hormones using lifestyle strategies specific to their menopause transition.
+This is why in both of the MyMT™ symptom reduction programmes, I teach women how to re-balance their sleep hormones using lifestyle strategies and of course, the circadian rhythm research specific to their menopause transition.

-- When Liver inflammation is present in cells and tissues or if women are putting on belly fat and have poor gut health, then B vitamins are not absorbed and metabolised very well.
+- Is your intake of B vitamins low and how is your liver health?
+When Liver inflammation is present in cells and tissues (known as Non-Alcoholic Fatty Liver Disease or NAFLD) or if women are putting on belly fat and have poor gut health, then B vitamins are not absorbed and metabolised very well.
 Low Vitamin B6 and B12 increases depressive episodes (Feraj, 2017).
-This is why, for women who want to imporve their moods and motivation during menopause, it’s important to turn around liver health first, esepcially for women who are overweight.
+This is why, for women who want to improve their moods and motivation during menopause, it’s important to turn around liver health first, especially for women who are overweight.

-- The gut-brain connection is also important during menopause.
-Over decades our gut health has changed and too often women develop Irritable Bowel Syndrome (IBS) or Diverticulitis when they reach their 50’s.
-With researchers now understanding the powerful connection between our immune system and our gut, this has a profound effect on our mental health if our gut health is impaired as well because inflammation impacts on the absorption of a protein called Tryptophan, which helps to make serotonin.
+- The gut-brain connection has become an important factor in menopause depression research.
+Changes to our food production and processing as well as menopause hormonal changes impacts our gut health during midlife.
+Numerous women develop Irritable Bowel Syndrome (IBS) or Diverticulitis when they reach their 50’s.
+With researchers now understanding the powerful connection between our immune system and our gut, this has a profound effect on our mental health if our gut health is impaired.

 The great news from so many of the studies that became part of my menopause symptom reduction research, was that many of these came to a similar conclusion to the research by Taylor and Hickey (2014):

-Feeling depressed or experiencing frequent mood swings in peri-menopause and menopause is all about the connection between all of your hormones – not just oestrogen, progesterone and serotonin – and here I share with you my own discoveries from the research, when my moods were all over the place during peri-menopause:
+Feeling depressed or experiencing frequent mood swings in peri-menopause and menopause is all about the connection between all of your hormones – not just oestrogen, progesterone and serotonin.
+Obviously, talk to your Doctor about how you are feeling, but also focus on your diet, sleep, exercise and stress management.

-In the two to eight year period that is known as ‘peri-menopause’, the production of oestrogen is declining.
+As women transition from peri-menopause to menopause, the production of oestrogen is declining.
 Because oestrogen is a hormone, when levels are lowered it affects the function of not only progesterone, but other hormones in the body as well, including your mood hormone, serotonin.
 When serotonin levels are low, this impacts on other hormones produced by your thyroid, adrenal and more importantly, your pituitary glands where serotonin production occurs.